LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

 ### Block Assets

-This LIP introduces a new block property, the block assets, which in addition with the header and the payload forms the complete block.
+This LIP introduces a new block property, the block assets, which in addition with the header and the transactions forms the complete block.

 #### JSON Schema